xerootg/cryze_v2/README.md

 This is a rough RTSP server for WYZE cameras of the GWELL variety

+## preface
+THANK YOU to Carson Loyal (carTloyal123) for the libraries to connect and get streams and pedroSG94 for RTSP related android libraries.
+I used the following repos:
+- [https://github.com/carTloyal123/cryze-android](cryze-android) - the library for connecting to the cameras
+- [https://github.com/carTloyal123/cryze](cryze) - scripts for getting tokens, capturing raw stream contents
+- [https://github.com/pedroSG94/RootEncoder](RootEncoder) - library for streaming RTSP
+- [https://github.com/pedroSG94/RTSP-Server](RTSP-Server) - library for serving RTSP streams

+## Prereqs
+- An x86 machine.
+I am using libhoudini in `redroid` to make the cryze android app work with the binaries for getting connections.
+This avoids the overhead of qemu or other android emulators.
+- a kernel compatible with `redroid`. follow [this guide](https://github.com/remote-android/redroid-doc/blob/master/deploy/README.md)
+- Wyze GWELL cameras.
+I've tested with `GW_GC1` (Wyze Cam OG) and `GW_BE1` (Wyze Cam Doorbell Pro	)

 To use this, docker compose is easiest. copy sample.env to .env update your details